drachenwald/insulae-draconis/activities/heraldry/awards.md

 One of the strengths of the Society is how freely folks share their knowledge and craft.
 We have a lot of classes and chances to practice skills together, and many people take time and effort to improve the skills of others.
 This honour is for those people.

+### The Order of The Sun and Pearl

+_For contributing to the medieval magic at events_

+We've all experienced moments at events where a person or a group creates a space, or interacts, or somehow contributes in a way that transports us back in time.
+This award is to recognise those individuals or groups that create the 'medieval moments' - whether once or consistently over time - that fully take us out of our modern lives and leave us feeling like we're living the history we try to recreate.

 ### Order of the Winged Pouch

 _To recognise the work children do_